arabcoders/watchstate/FAQ.md

 > [!WARNING]
 > Use `--select-backend` with this flag unless you intentionally want all imported backends to compete.
 If you import
-> multiple backends with `--force-metadata-change`, the final result depends on backend processing order and the last
+> multiple backends with `--force-replace-metadata`, the final result depends on backend processing order and the last
 > backend that updates an item can win.

 This flag does not make import ignore every play-state guard.
-If you also need to ignore the last import timestamp and scan the full backend, combine it with `--force-full`.
+If you also need to ignore the last import timestamp and scan the full backend, combine it with `-f, --force-full`.

 ----